Haseeb08/Rehabit/README.md

 ## About
-- Rehabit Application helps users to track daily bad habits/ mistakes.
+Rehabit Application helps users to track daily bad habits/ mistakes, share one’s bad habits  with other users anonymously and take/give suggestions from others.
-- App tracks how long or how many times the user repeated a mistake.

 ## How it works